 Prof Tom Sanders, the head of diabetes and nutritional sciences division at King's College London, said: "Kids should get into the habit of drinking water.

 "The problem is people don't drink water anymore.
 I think families should put water on the table, not pop, [which] should be a treat."

 The panel of experts said the main impact of sugar on health was as a source of calories in the diet that can lead to obesity.

 However, they added there was emerging evidence that getting a large percentage of daily energy from sugar may be damaging.

-They said sugar may increase the risk of heart problems and type-2 diabetes beyond the impact it has on waistlines.'Sugar tax'
+They said sugar may increase the risk of heart problems and type-2 diabetes beyond the impact it has on waistlines.